dhthwy/r/README.md

 #

-"THink I don't see.
-You already admitted it.
+"THink I didn't or don't see.
+You already admitted to all.
 If it wasn't one that admitted it, the other did.
 Dumb ass bitches."

 "Whenever they're around it's everyday, every minute.